MonaTem/Exploration-tree-for-what-happens-when-I-type-google/root/display/README.md

 # The browser displays the page

-The browser's functionality is to present the web resource you choose (usually an HTML document, but may also be a PDF, image, or some other type of content).
+The browser's functionality is to present the web resource you ask for (usually an HTML document, but may also be a PDF, image, or some other type of content).

 The way the browser interprets and displays HTML files is specified in the HTML and CSS specifications.
 These specifications are maintained by the W3C (World Wide Web Consortium) organization, which is the standards organization for the web.